White Horse Prophecy: Melvin J. Ballard

-In 1928, the apostle Melvin J. Ballard of The Church of Jesus Christ of Latter-day Saints remarked that "the prophet Joseph Smith said the time will come when, through secret organizations taking the law into their own hands... the Constitution of the United States would be so torn and rent asunder, and life and property and peace and security would be held of so little value, that the Constitution would, as it were, hang by a thread.
+In 1928, the apostle Melvin J. Ballard of the LDS Church remarked that "the prophet Joseph Smith said the time will come when, through secret organizations taking the law into their own hands... the Constitution of the United States would be so torn and rent asunder, and life and property and peace and security would be held of so little value, that the Constitution would, as it were, hang by a thread.
 This Constitution will be preserved, but it will be preserved very largely in consequence of what the Lord has revealed and what [the Mormons], through listening to the Lord and being obedient, will help to bring about, to stabilize and give permanency and effect to the Constitution itself.
 That also is our mission."

 Joseph L. Wirthlin

-In 1938 Joseph L. Wirthlin second counselor in the Church's Presiding Bishopric in the October 1938 General Conference quoted Brigham Young, and then says, "We see from this prophecy, uttered by a prophet of God that there will yet devolve upon the Priesthood of this Church the responsibility of protecting the rights and the Constitution of our great country."
+In 1938 Joseph L. Wirthlin second counselor in the Church's Presiding Bishopric in the October 1938 general conference quoted Brigham Young, and then says, "We see from this prophecy, uttered by a prophet of God that there will yet devolve upon the Priesthood of this Church the responsibility of protecting the rights and the Constitution of our great country."

 Then again in general conference in 1941 he says, "If our rights expire in a convulsion, the body politic now being slowly drugged by the opiate of a borrowed prosperity, will suffer a major financial operation, which will cause the death of the world's greatest democracy; and the vultures and the buzzards of some foreign "ism" will be waiting the moment to step in and devour the carcass" and then refers to the Brigham Young prophecy.

 J. Reuben Clark

 In 1942, J. Reuben Clark, an apostle and a member of the church's First Presidency, said that "You and I have heard all our lives that the time may come when the Constitution may hang by a thread....
 I do know that whether it shall live or die is now in the balance."
 On the Constitution, Clark went on to cite its "free institutions," separation of powers, and the Bill of Rights.
-He added that "if we are to live as a Church, and progress, and have the right to worship... we must have the great guarantees that are set up by our Constitution."
+He added that "if we are to live as a Church, and progress, and have the right to worship... we must have the great guarantees that are set up by our Constitution" and "If we shall stand together we shall save the Constitution, just as has been foreseen".

 Ezra Taft Benson

-In a 1986 Brigham Young University speech, Ezra Taft Benson, then president of The Church of Jesus Christ of Latter-day Saints, stated, "I have faith that the Constitution will be saved as prophesied by Joseph Smith.
-But it will not be saved in Washington.
-It will be saved by the citizens of this nation who love and cherish freedom.
-It will be saved by enlightened members of this Church – men and women who will subscribe to and abide by the principles of the Constitution."
+In a 1986 BYU speech and 1987 general conference address, Ezra Taft Benson, then president of the LDS Church, stated, "I have faith that the Constitution will be saved as prophesied by Joseph Smith.
+But it will not be saved in Washington. ...
+It will be saved by enlightened members of this Church".